 Qwest recognizes that telecommunications technologies and services are continuously and rapidly advancing.
-Services and solutions must remain current, emerging, and leading-edge.
-To address these issues, Qwest has well-defined processes and procedures to increase, enhance, and upgrade technology and services as improvements become available.
-These processes enable the technology planners to envision, research, evaluate, engineer, deploy, and operate new or emerging services.
-Driven by the Chief Technology Officer, Qwest will evaluate new services and technologies, and incorporate them into the Qwest network to deliver new and enhanced services to the Networx program.
+To address this issue, Qwest has well-defined processes and procedures to increase, enhance, and upgrade technology and services as improvements become available.
+These processes enable the technology planners to envision research, evaluate,

-For all Networx-requested service enhancements, Qwest will execut several testing gates, beginning at proof-of-concept and continuing throug the service's lifecycle to ensure that services perform as specified Additionally, Qwest will test thoroughly all hardware equipment and software loads in our own labs before deployment into our network.
-The Qwest laboratories ar used to evaluate new platforms, Operations Support Systems (OSS doca to evaluate new platforms, Operations Support Systems (OSS features, protocols, applications, and maintenance software releases.
+For all Networx-requested service enhancements, Qwest will execute several testing gates, beginning at proof-of-concept and continuing through the service's lifecycle to ensure that services perform as specified.
+Additionally, Qwest will thoroughly test all hardware, equipment, and software loads in our own labs before deployment into our network.

+The Qwest laboratories are used to evaluate new platforms, OSSs, features, protocols, applications, and maintenance software releases.
 This will ensure that potential bugs or incompatibility problems are identified in our test environment, virtually eliminating the possibility that a new hardware or software install will create a Networx service interruption.
-For contingencies, a version of all network elements and corresponding software will be maintained in Qwest labs to provide direct, organic support if troubles occur.
+For contingencies, a version of all network elements and corresponding software will be maintained in Qwest labs to provide direct support if troubles occur.

 Qwest lab personnel will serve as technical support for the lifecycle of launched services.
 Therefore, testing will occur throughout the lifecycle of all of our services, products, and network resources to ensure that services meet our stringent requirements.
-Each network element will be tested according to industry best practices after installation, before customer traffic is provisioned.
+Each network element type will be tested according to industry best practices before Agency service is provisioned.

-Software upgrades always will be tested in Qwest labs to ensure that they operate appropriately prior to deployment on our live network elements.
+Software upgrades always will be tested in Qwest labs to ensure that they operate appropriately prior to deployment on our production network elements.
 All upgrades will be tested, including version updates and patches.

 Our procurement processes will ensure that vendors execute extensive testing of incremental additions, such as optical transponders, switching blades, and small form-factor pluggable/gigabit interface converter (SFP/GBIC) pluggables, prior to shipping to Qwest.
-Before transferring any service to our Agencies, the provisioned circuits will be tested to ensure that they meet our standards.
+Before provisioning any service to Agencies circuits will be tested to ensure that they meet our standards and Networx AQLs.